Virtual Tastings, Free Shipping, and More: Your Guide to the Wine World During Quarantine

 San Francisco Wine School

 Just south of the city sits one of the best wine education organizations in the country.
-During quarantine, webinar only workshops found on this page are 50 percent off and master sommelier David Glancy is hosting free Virtual Blind Tastings at 5 p.m.
-PST each day, describing a wine while the audience uses deductive tasting techniques to determine grape, region, and vintage.
-Check the school’s Facebook page for announcements or email email@example.com.
+During quarantine, webinar only workshops found on this page are 40 percent off and master sommelier David Glancy is occasionally hosting free Virtual Blind Tastings.
+Check the school’s Facebook page for announcements or email [email protected].

 Estate-driven wines from the far West coast of Sonoma are the focus at this vineyard, founded by brothers Andy and Nick Peay (pronounced “PAY”) in 1996.
 Dashing and knowledgable as they may be, winemaker Vanessa Wong is the reason you’ll want to tune into a virtual tasting: Wong worked her way up through Chateau Lafite Rothschild in Paulliac, France as well as Hirsch vineyards in California, so she knows a thing or two about viticulture.
-Wong hosts virtual tastings Fridays at 5 p.m.; click here to sign up and check out the schedule of wines.
+Wong hosts virtual tastings several times a month.; click here to sign up and check out the schedule of wines.